Hassam-kh/train_VIT/README.md

 # train_VIT
-I have trained VIT transformer on set of images having binary class [0,1] using keras. dataset_link "https://zenodo.org/record/3784345"
+I have trained VIT transformer on set of images having binary class [0,1] using keras and pytorch. dataset_link "https://zenodo.org/record/3784345"
 # Remember
 download the dataset and them merge them according to class. **Check the CSV provided** For example: